hasura/supergraph-top-n-challenge/README.md

 Have the lowest P95 latency at 100rps (we may decide to change the rps depending on the latency spread).

-Your system will be run on an GCE E2 instance with 2 vCPU and 4 GB RAM.
+Your system will be run on an GCE E2 instance with 2 vCPU and 4 GB RAM by the Hasura team post submission.

 ## Environment and Setup